Fragile Balance: Broadcast and reception

-"Fragile Balance" premiered on June 20, 2003 on Sci Fi in the United States, and achieved a 1.8 Nielsen rating, once again making it the channels most watched broadcast that week.
-In the United Kingdom, the episode was first shown on October 11, 2003 on Sky One and was the third most popular broadcast on the network that week, with approximately 900,000 viewers.
+"Fragile Balance" premiered on June 20, 2003, on Sci Fi in the United States, and achieved a 1.8 Nielsen rating, once again making it the channels most watched broadcast that week.
+In the United Kingdom, the episode was first shown on October 11, 2003, on Sky One and was the third most popular broadcast on the network that week, with approximately 900,000 viewers.
 In Canada, the channel Space first aired "Fragile Balance" on September 23, 2004.

 Jayne Dearsley for SFX awarded the episode the maximum five stars, applauding Michael Welch's portrayal of Jack O'Neill as "absolutely stunning" and hailing the episode for being "laugh-out-loud funny".
 Dearsley felt that Welch had perfectly captured "every single one of Richard Dean Anderson's mannerisms", going on to comment "it's down to his believability that this episode works so well".
 Sci-fi Online writer Darren Rae awarded the episode 8 out 10, commending Welch's "superb job" as O'Neill.
 Jan Vincent-Rudzki for TV Zone also gave the episode a glowing review, proclaiming it as being both "brilliantly written and executed", awarding it 9 out of 10.
 "He has the great man's mannerisms, tones and intonations down to perfection" Vicent-Rudzki wrote of Welch's impersonation of Richard Dean Anderson's O'Neill, highlighting the later scenes involving both incarnations of O'Neill as being "particularly enjoyable and interesting".

 Writing for The Futon Critic, Brian Ford Sullivan awarded the episode the 24th spot on his "The 50 Best Episodes of 2003" list praising Welch for getting "all of Anderson's mannerisms and voice inflections dead on perfect".
 Ford Sullivan also believed the episode "helped prove that despite Anderson's decreased presence on the show, O'Neill's presence can still be felt on a weekly basis."
-Kieran Dickson for Comet TV awarded the episode the position of 8th on his "10 Best Episodes of Stargate SG-1" and felt that the scenes between Welch and Anderson "produced some genuine laugh out loud moments".
+Kieran Dickson for Comet awarded the episode the position of 8th on his "10 Best Episodes of Stargate SG-1" and felt that the scenes between Welch and Anderson "produced some genuine laugh out loud moments".
 Keith R.A.
 DeCandido for Tor.com awarded the episode the runner-up spot for best episode of the season, praising Welch's impersonation of Anderson's O'Neill.

 Fan response published on Stargate fansite Gateworld was less positive.
 Whilst praising Welch's performance, contributor Alli Snow felt as though young O'Neill's behaviours and actions were not in keeping with the established character, such as escaping Stargate Command and proceeding to go for a beer and questioning "would Jack really be so willing to leave behind the fight against the Goa'uld, the S.G.C., his friends and his entire life ... all for the chance to go to high school again?".